Will-ALVIDI/cppStartingKit/README.md

 A recommended alternative is to try the [Oasis Theme](https://github.com/kodLite/Oasis-Theme) especially build for.

-Otherwise check the following, it is design as set of useful tips which will help you to customize your Sublime Text environment.
+Otherwise check the following.
+It is designed as set of useful tips which will help you to customize your Sublime Text environment.

 ### Locate your color scheme configuration file

-* Default color schemes are located inside the package `Sublime Text/Packages/Color Scheme - Default.sublime-package`. (see [how to edit a *.sublime package](https://github.com/kodLite/cppStartingKit#how-to-edit-a-sublime-package))
+* Default color schemes are located inside the `Sublime Text/Packages` folder in a file called `Color Scheme - Default.sublime-package`. (see [how to edit a *.sublime package](https://github.com/kodLite/cppStartingKit#how-to-edit-a-sublime-package))
-* User color schemes are located in `Sublime Text/Data/Packages/User/*.tmTheme`.
+* User color schemes are located in `Sublime Text/Data/Packages/User` folder as a `*.tmTheme` file.

 If you want to tweak a default color scheme I recommend you to copy and rename it in your `Sublime Text/Data/Packages/User` folder.

 ### Change your color scheme

-* Go to `Preferences > Color Scheme` menu.
+* Go to `Preferences > Color Scheme` menu then make your choice between `Color Scheme - Default` and `User` color schemes if you have one.

 ### Find a scope name